 If your computer is running the Windows operating system, chances are that you’re familiar with the term “malware.”

-It’s in the news more than ever before, especially since there has been a steady increase of online threats and attacks.
+It’s in the news more than ever before, especially since there has been a steady increase in online threats and attacks.

 Due to the fact that Windows has the highest number of users around the world, Windows devices are a popular target for malware hackers.